Polansky Vaginal Speculum

 Polansky Vaginal Speculum is designed for large animals, It is used for diagnostic examinations and other procedures.
 It holds the labia open so the vaginal vault can be viewed for swabs taking or direct medication to the uterus. it can also be used during the urinary catheterisation of a female.

-Medical Tools Polanksy Speculum is made of surgical stainless steel it can be processed for frequent sterilizations and long life, with its butterfly screw its simple to operate, simply turn the hand screw until desired opening is achieved.
+Medical Tools Polanksy Speculum is made of surgical stainless steel it can be processed for frequent sterilizations and long life, with its butterfly screw its simple to operate, simply turn the hand screw until the desired opening is achieved.

 Measurements: Length from end to end of the entire instrument is 17 inches with a maximum spread of near 5 inches.
 The length from end to end of the speculum blades is 13-3/4 inches.